 A flimsy board is never a good idea because then it is easy for the board to short-circuit, catch on fire, or make you fall repeatedly.

-To build a decent hoverboard, you will need materials that are strong and would last for some time.
+To build a decent hoverboard, you will need strong materials and will last for some time.
 If you can find some good-quality scraps, use them.
 Not only will you be helping the environment by recycling, but you will also be doing a fun and useful project.

 Alright, so when it comes to tools, you are going to need the following: